Eligibility for Developmental Disabilities Services

 If you need assistance to fill out the application, go to your local DHHS office.

-A DD employee will call you within a few days of getting your application.
-We will work to gather appropriate documents.
+You will get a call within a few days of submitting your application.
+DHHS-DD will gather needed documents.
 Documents may include, but are not limited to:

 Assessments completed by a licensed psychologist: